microsoft/vscode-docs/blogs/2019/09/03/wsl2.md

 ## Further reading

-To help you set up VS Code with WSL, there is a step-by-step [Working in WSL tutorial](https://code.visualstudio.com/remote-tututorial/wsl/getting-started).
-If you want to learn more about VS Code Remote and how it can also work over SSH and inside Docker containers, see the full VS Code [remote development documentation](https://code.visualstudio.com/docs/remote/remote-overview).
+To help you set up VS Code with WSL, there is a step-by-step [Working in WSL tutorial](https://code.visualstudio.com/remote-tutorials/wsl/getting-started).
+If you want to learn more about VS Code Remote and how it can also work over SSH and inside Docker containers, see the full VS Code [Remote Development documentation](https://code.visualstudio.com/docs/remote/remote-overview).

 Happy Remote Coding,